Updated: April 2017

 One thing to consider about homeownership is the knowledge that your house could be damaged at any given time, under a variety of different circumstances.
-Having homeowners insurance gives you the peace of mind that comes in knowing you are protected if a covered loss happens.
-One of the basic characteristics of your homeowners insurance policy is dwelling protection, which covers the home in which you live, as well as other structures that are attached to it, such as a garage or a deck.
+One of the basic coverages of a homeowners insurance policy is dwelling protection, which helps cover the structure of the home in which you live, as well as other structures that are attached to it, such as a garage or a deck, against certain risks.

-Typical homeowners insurance also extends that coverage to other structures that lie on your property but are separate from your home, like a detached garage, tool shed or fence.
+Most homeowners insurance policies also include coverage for other structures that are on your property but separate from your home, like a detached garage, tool shed or fence.

 Homeowners insurance coverage doesn't just help cover damage to your home.
 It may also provide coverage for the personal belongings you keep within it.
 Suppose your electronics are stolen from your home or your furniture is damaged by a fire.
 Personal property protection may help pay to repair or replace your belongings if they are damaged or destroyed by a covered risk.

 It's important to know that not all natural disasters are covered by homeowners insurance.
 Typical homeowners insurance policies offer coverage for damage caused by fires, lightning strikes, windstorms and hail.
 However, damage caused by earthquakes and floods are not typically covered by homeowners insurance.
 You may be able to purchase separate insurance policies to help protect your home and belongings against those types of risks.

 A typical homeowners insurance policy provides liability coverage when someone not living with you is injured while on your property.
 Suppose a visitor trips over your broken porch step.
 Bodily injury liability coverage may help pay for your resulting legal expenses or the visitor's associated medical bills if you are found at fault.